Spelt/ZXing.Delphi/README.md

 ![ZXing.Delphi Logo](https://github.com/Spelt/ZXing.Delphi/blob/master/zxing.Delphi.picture1.png )

 ZXing.Delphi is a native Object Pascal library that is based on the well known open source Barcode Library: ZXing (Zebra Crossing).
 This port is based on .Net Redth port of ZXing and the Java one.
 This is I think the first native FireMonkey barcode lib.
+It is aimed at all of the Firmonkey mobile platforms.

 With this library you can scan with native speed without the use of linking in external libraries and avoid compability issues and dependencies.
 It is fast.

-It works with in Delphi XE7, XE8 and AppMethod and It's tested in IOS 8.1 32/64bit, Windows 32/64 and OSX.
+Its compatible with in Delphi XE7, XE8 and AppMethod and tested with IOS 8.1 32/64bit, Windows 32/64 and OSX.
 Not yet tested it with Android but that should work too.
-The goal of ZXing.Delphi is to make scanning barcodes as effortless, painless and fast as possible and working within your FireMonkey or native Windows applications.
-You just include the source files or create a .bpl and add it in your existings projects and build the ZXing.Delphi source with your projects.
+The goal of ZXing.Delphi is to make scanning barcodes as effortless, painless, fast and build within your FireMonkey or native Windows applications.
+Just include the source files or create a .bpl and add it in your existings projects and build the ZXing.Delphi source with your projects.

 #HELP NEEDED
 Although it works extremely well, it works currently only with one type barcode (Code 128).
-I only needed one barcode so for me there is no need for me to implement more types but I like to add all of them!
+I only needed one barcode so for me there is no need yet for me to implement more types but I like to add all of them!
 For that I need your help!

 Its a good start for an awesome community effort!